Felixel42/Printer-Pi-DCP-115C/README.md

 1. Copy [steuerung](/scripts/steuerung.cpp) (Template from: [Raspberry Pi Tutorials](https://tutorials-raspberrypi.de/raspberry-pi-funksteckdosen-433-mhz-steuern/)) into the /433Utils/RPI_utils in the home directory and insert your remote codes.

-2.Compile it with:
+2. Compile it with:

 ``` bash
 g++ -DRPI ../rc-switch/RCSwitch.cpp steuerung.cpp -o steuerung -lwiringPi
 ```

-3.Try it out with:
+3. Try it out with:

 ``` bash
 sudo ./steuerung 1